asmuth/clip/doc/getting_started.md

     $ metricctl plot temperature --from "-30min" --until now --output /tmp/temperature_chart.png

 The command should result in a plot similar to the one below.
-Have a look at the page of the `plot` command about more information on how to filter and aggregate metrics.
+Have a look at the page of the `plot` command for  more information on how to filter and aggregate metrics.

 <img src="/examples/linecharts/simple_lines/simple_lines.png" style="width: 100%;">